Unit 3 - Practice Quiz

 42 In the Open Area of the Johari Window:

-A. I don't know, but you know
+A. I don't know, and you don't know

 B. I know, but you don't know